 My husband usually makes our turkey dinners in the smoker, because it’s delicious, but also because I’m way too intimidated to cook a whole turkey in the oven myself.
 But cooking a turkey breast in the slow cooker?
 I can totally handle that!
 And you can too.
 It only takes a few minutes of prep work, and then in just a few hours you’ll have a super tender, moist, and juicy turkey!

 The smaller turkey breast meat is a great option when you have a smaller group to cook for and don’t want pounds of extra turkey meat.
+My kid’s perfect Thanksgiving dinner would be this turkey breast, rolls, and smoked mac and cheese.

 How to make Slow Cooker Turkey Breast?